C# Eval Expression How to use LINQ with Dynamic Expression

 Parameters

-Before going deeper into the method subject, let's see how parameters can be passed through a LINQ Dynamic method.
+Before going deeper into the subject, let's see how parameters can be passed through a LINQ Dynamic method.
 Like Execute Methods, you can pass parameter throughs:

 • Using an Anonymous Type